Stage Door Productions

 A: We send out all cast lists via email by the end of Monday.
 We strive to have these sent right after camp hours.
 Please look for these before attending camp Tuesday morning.
-Casting is at the discretion of SDP staff.
-Interns have no decision-making position in casting and we ask that parents do not question interns about casting.
+Casting is solely at the discretion of company owners Lindsay and Brandon Kelly.
+Interns and other staff members have no decision-making position in casting and we ask that parents do not question interns about casting.
 Once casting has been made there will be no negotiation on roles.
-Adverse reaction to casting will not be tolerated and will result in the removal of a student from the camp.
+Adverse reaction to casting will not be tolerated and will result in the removal of a student from the camp with no refunds.

 For any additional questions, please do not hesitate to contact us.
-You can contact us via email or phone.
+You can contact us via email.

-Before you arrive to camp you will receive a welcome letter and a copy of the camp production notes which details all the above information and includes additional and updated information.
+Before you arrive to camp you will receive a welcome email which details all the above information and includes additional and updated information.